How should you choose a car insurer? We recommend the following steps:

 Types of car insurance cover

 Comprehensive policies cover your car if it’s damaged or stolen, as well as the damage you cause to someone else’s car or property.

-They also offer extra benefits.
-For instance, they’ll cover the cost of towing your car to the nearest repairer or safe location following an accident, and provide reasonable costs to transport you home.
+They may also offer extra benefits.
+For instance, they might cover the cost of towing your car to the nearest repairer or safe location following an accident or provide reasonable prices to transport you home.

-Based on our annual premium survey, a third-party only policy for an individual is about 3 to 4 times cheaper than a comprehensive policy.
+Based on our annual premium survey, a third-party only policy for an individual is about three to four times cheaper than a comprehensive policy.